 I work with small businesses.
 I understand budgets.
-Sometimes spending a little can save you a lot.
+Sometimes spending a little on digital marketing essentials like paid email services can save you a lot in the long run.

-Recently, I had a conversation with a client that I really felt compelled to share.
-The business owner was reluctant to buy another G Suite account for an employee in a key role.
+Recently, I had a conversation with a client.
+The business owner was reluctant to buy another G Suite seat for an employee in a key role.

 “I’m not going to buy a G Suite account for everyone,” she said.